 FDA pregnancy category C. It is not known whether mecasermin will harm an unborn baby.
-This medication should not be used during pregnancy without the advice of a doctor.
+This medication should not be used during pregnancy.

 It is not known whether mecasermin passes into breast milk or if it could harm a nursing baby.
-This medication should not be used while breast-feeding a baby without the advice of a doctor.
+You should not breast-feed while you are using mecasermin.

-Mecasermin is given as an injection under the skin.
-Your doctor, nurse, or other healthcare provider will give your child this injection.
-You and your child will be shown how to inject the medicine at home.
+Mecasermin is injected under the skin.
+You may be shown how to use injections at home.
 Do not use this medicine at home if you do not fully understand how to give the injection and properly dispose of used needles and syringes.

 Do not give this medication as an IV injection directly into a vein.

 Use a different place on your child's upper arm, thigh, stomach, or buttocks each time you give your child a mecasermin injection.
 Your care provider will show you the best places on your child's body where to inject the medication.
 Do not inject into the same place two times in a row.

 Your doctor may occasionally change your child's dose to make sure your child gets the best results.
 The doctor may also want you to check the child's blood sugar before meals until the correct dose is determined.

 Mecasermin is usually given twice per day.
 Give the mecasermin injection 20 minutes before or after the child eats a meal or snack.
 Skip the dose if the child's meal or snack will be missed.
 Mecasermin can cause low blood sugar, which may be worse if the child does not eat before or after the injection.

 Take care not to let your child's blood sugar get too low while using mecasermin.
 Know the signs of low blood sugar (hypoglycemia) and how to recognize them: